Museums, Monuments, and Memorials

 I first heard about the efforts to remove the monuments many years before I visited the NMAAHC.
 I was on the side of those who wished the monuments to remain, though for different reasons.
 I discussed the issue with someone at a meeting of graduate students.
 Me and my interlocutor were on opposing sides.
 I saw the removal of the monuments as an escape from history, an escape from shame, a way to bury the bodies after a slaughter and pretend that the slaughter had never happened.
 He saw it as a renunciation, as a way to stop deifying the people and ideas that fought for the reduced identities of others.

-But I knew that if there was one thing that Americans were quite adept at, it was pretending that the darker parts of their past belonged to someone else and that their lineages could be chopped up into largely disconnected blocks with the decisions of a society 100 years ago having no bearing on the society that exists today.
+To an extent, I agreed with him, but I also knew that if there was one thing that Americans were quite adept at, it was pretending that the darker parts of their past belonged to someone else and that their lineages could be chopped up into largely disconnected blocks with the decisions of a society 100 years ago having no bearing on the society that exists today.
 With the monuments gone this would be easier to do, and I was against anything that made a disavowal of that past easier.
 I wanted our shame to be clear for us and everyone else to see because I believed that with it hidden, we would never truly move beyond it.

 “True peace is not merely the absence of tension; It is the presence of justice.”

 Walking beyond this, one sees a large raised green space in whose center is the main memorial.
 On the path leading up to it, there are six statues of men and women in various states of despair.
 They are all shackled together and nearly naked.
 One woman holds a baby and, with a forlorn grimace, reaches out a hand to a man who is the only one standing fully upright amongst the six.
 He does not seem to see her and instead stares intently at something a few yards in front of the group.